irufus/gdax-java/CONTRIBUTING.md

 # Contributing

 If you'd like to contribute you'd be more than welcome.
-The code base is ever growing and in order to make it usable by as many people as possible, we'd like to hear your ideas, suggestions, feedback, as well as accepting your code improvements.
+The code base is ever growing and in order to make it usable by as many people as possible, we'd like your ideas, suggestions, feedback, as well as accepting your code improvements.

 Join us on the Gitter.im channel (chat link at the top of the main README.md file)